towardsanonymous/passwordgen/readme.md

 ## Installation

-1. Download the project zip file from [here](link-to-zip-file).

-2. Extract the contents of the zip file to a directory of your choice.
+1. Extract the contents of the zip file to a directory of your choice.

-3. Open a terminal and navigate to the project directory:
+2. Open a terminal and navigate to the project directory:

 cd path/to/password-generator

-4. Install the dependencies:
+3. Install the dependencies:

 npm install

-5. Start the development server:
+4. Start the development server:

 npm run dev

-6. Access the Password Generator in your browser at `http://127.0.0.1:5173/`.
+5. Access the Password Generator in your browser at `http://127.0.0.1:5173/`.

 ## how to use the password generator code in other projects: